-Invisalign IPR (Stripping): A Complete Guide
+Invisalign IPR (Stripping): A Guide for Patients in New York

 What Is Dental Stripping (IPR)?

 IPR, which stands for "Interproximal Reduction," consists of removing a tiny amount of outer tooth enamel (between 0.1 and 0.5 millimeters) from the sides of certain teeth.
 The goal is to create a minimal but sufficient amount of space to allow the teeth to move and align correctly.
+This is a highly precise technique used to solve specific orthodontic challenges without more invasive measures.

 Why Is IPR Necessary?